-On Linux systems, PEM configuration options are stored in the agent.cfg file, located in /opt/edb/pem/agent/etc. The agent.cfg file contains the following entries:
+On Linux systems, PEM configuration options are stored in the agent.cfg file, located in /opt/edb/ pem/agent/etc. The agent.cfg file contains the following entries:

 Parameter Name Description Default Value pem_host The IP address or hostname of the PEM server.
-127.0.0.1. pem_port The database server port to which the agent connects to communicate with the PEM server.
-Port 5432. pem_agent A unique identifier assigned to the PEM agent.
-The first agent is '1', the second agent's is '2', and so on. agent_ssl_key The complete path to the PEM agent's key file. /root/.pem/agent.key agent_ssl_crt The complete path to the PEM agent's certificate file. /root/.pem/agent.crt agent_flag_dir Used for HA support.
-Specifies the directory path checked for requests to take over monitoring another server.
-Requests are made in the form of a file in the specified flag directory.
-Not set by default. log_level Log level specifies the type of event that will be written to the PEM log files. warning log_location Specifies the location of the PEM worker log file.
-127.0.0.1. agent_log_location Specifies the location of the PEM agent log file. /var/log/pem/agent.log long_wait The maximum length of time (in seconds) that the PEM agent will wait before attempting to connect to the PEM server if an initial connection attempt fails.
-30 seconds short_wait The minimum length of time (in seconds) that the PEM agent will wait before checking which probes are next in the queue (waiting to run).
-10 seconds alert_threads The number of alert threads to be spawned by the agent.
-Set to 1 for the agent that resides on the host of the PEM server; 0 for all other agents. enable_smtp When set to true, the SMTP email feature is enabled. true for PEM server host; false for all others.
+127.0.0.1. pem_port The database server port to which the agent con- Port 5432. nects to communicate with the PEM server. pem_agent A unique identifier assigned to the PEM agent.
+The first agent is '1', the second agent's is '2', and so on. agent_ssl_key The complete path to the PEM agent's key file. /root/.pem/agent.key agent_ssl_crt The complete path to the PEM agent's certificate /root/.pem/agent.crt file. agent_flag_dir Used for HA support.
+Specifies the directory path Not set by default. checked for requests to take over monitoring an- other server.
+Requests are made in the form of a file in the specified flag directory. log_level Log level specifies the type of event that will be warning written to the PEM log files. log_location Specifies the location of the PEM worker log file.
+127.0.0.1. agent_log_location Specifies the location of the PEM agent log file. /var/log/pem/agent.log long_wait The maximum length of time (in seconds) that the 30 seconds PEM agent will wait before attempting to connect to the PEM server if an initial connection attempt fails. short_wait The minimum length of time (in seconds) that the 10 seconds PEM agent will wait before checking which probes are next in the queue (waiting to run). alert_threads The number of alert threads to be spawned by the Set to 1 for the agent agent. that resides on the host of the PEM server; 0 for all other agents. enable_smtp When set to true, the SMTP email feature is en- true for PEM server abled. host; false for all others.
+(Continued on next nade